tomas-fryza/avr-course/Labs/07-uart/README.md

     }
     ```

+3. What is the meaning of ASCII control characters `\r`, `\n`, and `\b`?
+What codes are defined for these characters in ASCII table?

-3. Program a software UART transmitter that will be able to generate UART data on any output pin of the ATmega328P microcontroller.
+4. Program a software UART transmitter that will be able to generate UART data on any output pin of the ATmega328P microcontroller.
 Let the baudrate be equal to 9600 Bd.
 Consider also the possibility of calculating the parity bit.

-4. Verify the UART communication with logic analyzer.
+Verify the UART communication with logic analyzer.

 Extra.
 Propose a new library for ADC.